JustinAronson/News/README.md

 # Setting up the Backend Server
 First create or get an `APIKeys.py` file and make sure working OpenAI api keys are filled in.

-Install python dependencies (i forgot the command, but it has to do with `pip` and a 'requirements' file)
+Then, install python dependencies

-*You may need to install newspaper separately like this:*
+*You may need to install dependeincies indivudally using pip command, for example install newspaper like this:*

 `pip install newspaper3k`

 *If you have multiple python instances in your computer you may have to specify which instance you're using to both install dependencies and run, e.g. with something that might look like this:*

-`C:/Users/abc/AppData/Local/Microsoft/WindowsApps/python3.9.exe -m pip install newspaper3k`
+`C:/.../.../python3.9.exe -m pip install ...`

 # Running the Backend Server
 From main directory: